 One of largest ever probiotic clinical trials backs B. lactis BB-12 for regularity

-The strength of our product range lies in the weight of credible research behind our strains.
-It’s with great excitement, then, that we can release some fabulous new evidence in support of the Bifidobacterium lactis BB-12® strain.
+It’s with great excitement that we can release some fabulous new evidence in support of the Bifidobacterium lactis BB-12® strain.
 The new study, one of the world’s largest clinical studies on probiotics to date, focuses on the already well-established gastrointestinal benefits of BB-12® and supports its position as the best documented strain of the entire Bifidobacteria family.

 The research was conducted in response to disturbing statistics which suggest that up to 12% of the entire global population suffers from constipation, with around 23% of the world’s population suffering from a wider range of gastro-intestinal symptoms.
-When gastro-intestinal symptoms leave doctors baffled, as no measurable biomarkers exist and each patient’s presentation of symptoms may vary, the condition is often broadly termed as ‘Irritable Bowel Syndrome’ (IBS), and appears to be a growing problem.
+When gastro-intestinal symptoms leave doctors baffled, as no measurable biomarkers exist and each patient’s presentation of symptoms may vary, the condition is often broadly termed as ‘Irritable Bowel Syndrome’ (IBS) (head over to the Probiotics Learning Lab to read more), and appears to be a growing problem.
 Researchers believe that less than optimal digestive function is in fact suffered by up to 50% of people across the globe.
 Results from the study were extremely encouraging, however - for those with slow stool transit time or fewer than normal bowel movements - and suggest that a single strain of bacteria could well come to the rescue for millions of people.

 "What is truly unique about this study is its size, of more than 1200 subjects varying in age from 18 to 70, which has resulted in the largest dataset available on the effect of probiotics on bowel function,” Mikkel Jungersen, Scientific Advisor, HHN, Chr.
 Hansen.